manasarath/OpenPeerReview2016/README.md

 -Author response: .comment-content

 This work was disseminated in several top tier journal and conference venues.
 Few collaborators of this project include with researchers at University of Wisconsin, Milwaukee.
+Note: I would recommend having the list of URLs in a .txt file and then fetch it to the code.

 The qualitative part of the OPR project started while I was taking Qual Research Methods class with Dr. Erin Whiteside at UTK.
 As the part of this project, I interviewed scientists and researchers at Oak Ridge Research Lab and UTK.
 The results and findings are disseminated in https://ieeexplore.ieee.org/abstract/document/7991608